Derinkuyu underground city

-Derinkuyu (/tr/) (Note: in full Derinkuyu Yeraltı Şehri) (Note: Μαλακοπή) also known as Elengubu, is an ancient multi-level underground city near the modern town of Derinkuyu in Nevşehir Province, Turkey, extending to a depth of approximately 85 m.
+Derinkuyu (/tr/) (Note: in full Derinkuyu Yeraltı Şehri) (Note: Μαλακοπή), also known as Malakopi, is an ancient multi-level underground city near the modern town of Derinkuyu in Nevşehir Province, Turkey, extending to a depth of approximately 85 m.
 It is large enough to have sheltered as many as 20,000 people together with their livestock and food stores.
 It is the largest excavated underground city in Turkey and is one of several underground complexes found throughout Cappadocia.

-Features
+Etymology

+Remaining Cappadocian Greek-speaking villages before 1924 deportations.

+The name Derinkuyu means "deep well", after the deep shafts that once supplied the settlement and the town above it with water.
+It was known to Cappadocian Greek speakers as Malakopia (Μαλακοπέα) (also recorded in Turkish as Melagobia or Melegobi), a name plausibly related to Greek μαλακός (malakos, "soft"), in reference to the easily worked local tuff.

+Architecture

-The underground city at Derinkuyu could be closed from the inside with large rolling stone doors.
+The underground city at Derinkuyu was carved mostly into tuff, a rock formed from compacted volcanic ash which is widespread in the region.
+It could be closed from the inside with large rolling stone doors.
 Each floor could be closed off separately.